dancju/sam/README.md

 # SAM

-Convert any string to a suffix automaton.
+Converting strings to pictures of suffix automaton.

 You can launch this at http://nerddan.github.io/sam/ .